arodos-tech/alp-harvest/content/seaFood/product-2.md

   - para: Consuming crab meat helps chronic conditions.
 It is a great source of proteins, vitamin B12, chromium that counters diabetes and aids heart health; anti-oxidant selenium with anti-cancer properties, and omega 3 fatty acids that boost blood circulation.

-  - para: So, visit one of our stores to begin your healthy, tasty, crab-eating habit with us.
+  - para: So, visit our site to begin your healthy, tasty, crab-eating habit with us.
 varieties:
   - name: Whole Crab 1 kg
   - name: Crab Meat 1 kg